AI Writing Keyboards vs Grammar Apps in 2026: Which Do Professionals Prefer?

-I've been testing both AI writing keyboards and traditional grammar apps for the past 18 months, and the difference in how professionals actually use these tools has surprised me.
+I've been testing both AI writing keyboards and traditional grammar apps for the past two years, and the difference in how professionals actually use these tools continues to evolve rapidly.
+As we move through 2026, the gap between these technologies has widened significantly, with AI keyboards now leveraging advanced on-device models that were impossible just a year ago.
 Most articles compare features on paper, but real-world usage tells a completely different story.

 AI keyboards integrate directly into your phone or computer's typing system.
 Every single place you type - WhatsApp, email apps, Slack, text messages, social media - gets instant grammar correction and writing assistance.
 There's no switching between apps or waiting for a check to complete.